Our Journey to a More Sustainable Fleet

 - Battery Electric

-We'll also evaluate the following fuels for our RideSource fleet:
+We'll also evaluated the following fuels for our RideSource fleet:

 - E10 Gasoline (currently in use)